klekkala/klekkala.github.io/_pages/about.md

 During my undergraduate studies, I worked on Autonomous Visual Navigation for Quadcopter as part of my Hons.
 Project.
 I was responsible for building the hardware platform and implementing state-estimation modules, primarily visual-inertial SLAM methods.

 I'm also a full-stack roboticicst and spend rest of my time building and deploying open sourced learning algorithms to hardware platforms.
 We recently built a large-scale mobile-robot for our experiments.
-Please visit the Beobotv3 project for more details.
-Recently, we also started BeoSim, which is a [Gazebo](http://gazebosim.org/) based simulator for large-scale mobile-manipulation tasks using a simulated version of Beobot.
-Checkout the [BeoSim](http://gazebosim.org/) project.
+Please visit the [Beobotv3](https://klekkala.github.io/hardware/) project for more details.

 I borrowed this website from this amazing [repository](https://github.com/academicpages/academicpages.github.io).

 ## News
-- Paper accepted in International Conference on Robotics and Automation 2021
+- Paper accepted in International Conference on Robotics and Automation 2021!
-- Paper accepted in International Conference on Learning Representations workshop
+- Paper accepted in International Conference on Learning Representations workshop!
 - Preprint on Attentive feature reuse out!
 - Preprint on Meta adaptation out!
 - I’m honoured to have recieved the Annenberg Fellowship (10% acceptance rate) for my PhD!